 Fatteh is usually served for breakfast or brunch but it is great even for lunch or dinner.
-There are different kinds of Fatteh depending on the ingredient used.
+There are different kinds depending on the ingredient used.
 For example, Fatteh Dejaj is with chicken, Fatteh al-betenjane is with eggplants, etc.

 - pita bread - any kind.

-- tahini - optional but recommended
+- tahini - optional but highly recommended

-- cumin powder
+- cumin powder or sumac

-- olive oil
+- extra virgin olive oil

 - parsley leaves - may replace with coriander or mint

-How to make Fatteh Hummus with Chicken
+How to make it?

 The best part of this dish is you don't have to strictly follow the measurements!
 They are there just as a guideline.
 The five main components are toasted pita, cooked chickpeas, cooked chicken, fried pine nuts and yoghurt sauce.
 Keep each one ready and only assemble close to serving time.